Emitted when Browser gets disconnected from the browser application. This might happen because of one of the following:

 Path to the directory to put videos into.

-is not configured explicitly the video size defaults to 800x450.
+fit into 800x800.
+If viewport is not configured explicitly the video size defaults to 800x450.
 Actual picture of

 each page will be scaled down if necessary to fit the specified size.